gitGNU/gnu_stribog/README.txt

 on Windows they have Philips flash ISP utility)

+If you use them, you'll have to adjust input files format (.hex, .srec and so on) with arm-elf-objcopy(1).

 I wrote my own host tools (see sw/host/*) because
  1) some of those programs (like lpc21isp) lack clear terms of use,
  2) other (like Philips utility) are neither free nor capable to run